Web Analytics Made Easy - Statcounter

 Best Value Uffizi Combo Tickets

-The Florence Pass is perfect for the Uffizi Gallery—it includes skip-the-line entry and easy digital booking, so you save time and skip the hassle.
+The Florence Pass is ideal for visiting the Uffizi Gallery, offering skip-the-line entry and easy digital booking, so you save time and avoid the crowds.

-The pass also includes other sights such as the Accademia Gallery, Giotto’s Bell Tower, the Baptistery, and the Opera del Duomo Museum.
-An upgraded option also includes the climb to Brunelleschi’s Dome.
+The pass also gives access to other top sights, including the Accademia Gallery, Giotto’s Bell Tower, the Baptistery, and the Opera del Duomo Museum.
+An upgraded option even lets you climb Brunelleschi’s Dome.

-Digital vouchers need to be exchanged for paper tickets at some sights, such as the Uffizi.
+Note: Digital vouchers must be exchanged for paper tickets at some attractions, like the Uffizi.

 Powered by GetYourGuide